Tens of thousands still without power after deadly storms as a new wave of severe weather and flooding hits – KION546

 The fierce storms Monday left neighborhoods littered with debris and hundreds of thousands of people in the dark.

-As of Tuesday afternoon, just under 200,000 homes and businesses remained without power across 12 Eastern states but the majority of outages were confined to Pennsylvania, Maryland and North Carolina, according to PowerOutage.us.
-For a time Monday evening, more than 1 million customers were without power as a result of damaging storms.
+As of Tuesday night, more than 150,000 homes and businesses remained without power across Eastern states but the majority of outages were confined to Pennsylvania, Georgia and Maryland, according to PowerOutage.us.
+A day earlier, more than 1 million customers were without power as a result of damaging storms.

 In Knoxville, Tennessee, the storms tore the roofs off homes, aerial footage from CNN affiliate WVLT showed.